 4.G.1.
 The γ-Secretase (γ-Secretase) Family

 Aberrant cleavage of Notch by γ-secretase leads to several types of cancer.
-The cryo-electron microscopy structure of human γ-secretase in complex with a Notch fragment at a resolution of 2.7 Å has been determined (Yang et al. 2019).
+The cryo-EM structure of human γ-secretase in complex with a Notch fragment at a resolution of 2.7 Å has been determined (Yang et al. 2019).
 The TMS of Notch is surrounded by three TMSs of PS1, and the carboxyl-terminal β-strand of the Notch fragment forms a β-sheet with two substrate-induced β-strands of PS1 on the intracellular side.
-Formation of the hybrid β-sheet is essential for substrate cleavage, which occurs at the carboxy-terminal end of the Notch TMSx.
+Formation of the hybrid β-sheet is essential for substrate cleavage, which occurs at the carboxy-terminal end of Notch TMSx.
 PS1 undergoes pronounced conformational rearrangement upon substrate binding (Yang et al. 2019).
 Moreover, cleavage of amyloid precursor protein (APP) by γ-secretase is linked to Alzheimer's disease (AD).
 Zhou et al. 2019 reported an atomic structure of human γ-secretase in complex with a transmembrane (TM) APP fragment at 2.6 Å resolution.
 The TMS of APP closely interacts with five surrounding TMSs of PS1 (the catalytic subunit of γ-secretase).
 A hybrid β sheet, which is formed by a β strand from APP and two β strands from PS1, guides γ-secretase to the scissile peptide bond of APP between its TM and β strand.
 Residues at the interface between PS1 and APP are heavily targeted by recurring mutations from AD patients.
-This structure, together with that of γ-secretase bound to Notch (see above in this paragraph, reveal contrasting features of substrate binding, which may be applied toward the design of substrate-specific inhibitors (Zhou et al. 2019).
+This structure, together with that of γ-secretase bound to Notch (see above in this paragraph), revealed contrasting features of substrate binding (Zhou et al. 2019).

-Gamma-secretase occurs as a large complex containing presenilin (bearing the active site aspartates), nicastrin, Aph-1, and Pen-2 with at least 18 TMSs (Lazarov et al. 2006).
+The γ-secretase complex, contains presenilin (bearing the active site aspartates), nicastrin, Aph-1, and Pen-2 with at least 18 TMSs (Lazarov et al. 2006).
 EM and single-particle image analyses have been applied to the purified enzyme, which produces physiological ratios of Abeta40 and Abeta42.
 The 3D EM structure revealed a large, cylindrical interior chamber, approximately 20-40 Å in length, consistent with a proteinaceous proteolytic site that is occluded from the hydrophobic environment of the lipid bilayer.
 Lectin tagging of the nicastrin ectodomain enabled proper orientation of the globular, approximately 120-A-long complex within the membrane and revealed approximately 20-Å pores at the top and bottom that provide potential exit ports for cleavage products to the extra- and intracellular compartments.
-The reconstructed 3D map provides a physical basis for hydrolysis of transmembrane substrates within a lipid bilayer and release of the products into distinct subcellular compartments (Lazarov et al. 2006).
+The reconstructed 3D map provided a physical basis for hydrolysis of transmembrane substrates within a lipid bilayer and release of the products into distinct subcellular compartments (Lazarov et al. 2006).